 There’s a lot of doom about Twitter but there’s still a strong case for using the site for social media marketing.
 92% of all interactions on the site have links in them and the site doesn’t have the same hang-up about sending traffic off-platform that Facebook has.
+You can easily check traffic of your social media profiles by social popularity checker tool.
 It is also a big place for customer service with users expecting quick responses to tweets about problems or queries.

 Instagram doesn’t suit every business but for those with a big visual component, it can be a good option.
 It sees a higher engagement rate than Facebook, although this is slowly changing as Facebook-style algorithms are employed.
 90% of Instagram users are under the age of 35 so this can be a good area for those with a younger demographic target audience.